NeluQi/NeluQi/README.md

 Main skills: Vue.js / C#

 - 🔭 I’m currently working on vue3 web applications
-- 👯 I’m looking to collaborate on Google
 - ⚡ Fun fact: ~~writing a description of your GitHub is harder than coming up with a description in Tinder~~